dotPY-hax/gitlab_RCE/README.md

   `python gitlab_rce.py <http://gitlab:port> <local-ip>`

   You might or might not have to tweak this a bit.
-For example the redis port (6379) might be different for your target.

 THERE ARE ABSOLUTELY !!NO!!
 CHECKS OR ERROR HANDLING!